GENyO-BioInformatics/Covid19_Seasonality/README.md

 ## Data

-The folder "Data" contains three files: SpainRawData.RData, ItaliaRawData.RData and EuropeRawData.RData.
-Each file contains the different variables downloaded and analyzed for each of the European countries and the regions of Spain and Italy.
+The "Data" folder consists of three files, namely SpainRawData.RData, ItaliaRawData.RData, and EuropeRawData.RData.
+These files contain the various variables that were downloaded and analyzed for each of the European countries, as well as the regions of Spain and Italy.

 ## Code, results and figures
 Using the Run_code.R file, all the results and figures that appear in the article are generated.
 Neverthless, each of the files that contains the different functions can also be executed individually.